 TEXTBOOK: Drawing 1 students are required to purchase the textbook.
 Textbooks are available in the Moravian bookstore.
-Textbook: Drawing Essentials: A guide drawing from observation, Deborah Rockman.
+Textbook: Drawing Essentials: A guide drawing from observation by Deborah Rockman.
 Readings will be assigned throughout the course of the term.

 ATTENDANCE: All students must attend all classes.
-How well you prepare for class, work during class time, and participate in critiques and discussions will influence your final grade.
+Your final grade wil be influenced by how well you prepare for class, your work during class time, and participation in critiques and discussions.
 Work that is late due to illness, or other emergencies, will not be penalized.
 An excused absence is one confirmed by a note from the Dean's Office, Student Services, the Learning Center, or verified with a doctor's note (upon your return to class).
 Without some form of written excuse you will receive an unexcused absence.
 Documentation is required for all sports.
 Your coach, or you, should e-mail me ahead of time for anything that would require your absence from class.
 Students, not the professor, are responsible for obtaining assignments given on a day when class is missed.